munin-monitoring/munin/doc/develop/plugins/howto-write-plugins.rst

 Here the ``load`` is called the field or field name, ``value`` the attribute, and the number is of course the value.
 (See our :ref:`complete overview of Munin specific terminology <nomenclature>`).

-Note that internally, any number at the start of a field name is interpreted as an underscore: `4h_average` becomes `_h_average`.
-This can be problematic if you have multiple field names with the leading number as the only difference, in which case values may be overwritten.
-It is therefore best to avoid starting a field name with a number (e.g. use `average_4h` instead).
+Note that field name may not start with a digit or special characters (see :ref:`notes on field names <notes-on-fieldnames>` for details).
+Thus it is recommended to prepend a prefix in front of dynamically discovered field names (e.g. names of network interfaces or services).
+Otherwise a uniqe part of the field name may get lost due to name munging.

 That was the hard part of the plugin.
 The rest is just book-keeping.